vueuse/schema-org/docs/schema/webpage.md

   /**
    * A reference-by-ID to a node representing the page's featured image.
    */
-  primaryImageOfPage?: IdReference
+  primaryImageOfPage?: ImageObject|IdReference
   /**
    * A reference-by-ID to a node representing the page's breadrumb structure.
    */
-  breadcrumb?: IdReference
+  breadcrumb?: BreadcrumbList|IdReference
   /**
-   * An array of all images in the page content, referenced by ID (including the image referenced by the primaryImageOfPage).
-   */
-  image?: IdReference[]
-  /**
    * An array of all videos in the page content, referenced by ID.
    */
-  video?: IdReference[]
+  video?: Arrayable<VideoObject|IdReference>
   /**
    * A SpeakableSpecification object which identifies any content elements suitable for spoken results.
    */
   speakable?: unknown
+  /**
+   * Potential actions for this web page.
+   *
+   * Use the `withReadAction` helper to add the read action.
+Note it's on by default for most page types.
+   */
+  potentialAction?: (ReadActionInput|unknown)[]
 }
 ```